-Our major fields of interest are axotomy-induced neuronal plasticity and fibroblast growth factor (FGF) receptor signaling in the nervous system.
+Our major fields of interest are axotomy-induced neuronal plasticity and the morphological consequences of fibroblast growth factor (FGF) receptor signaling in the nervous system.

 Extracellular signals activate receptor-triggered intracellular signal transduction pathways.
 At the same time, receptor tyrosine kinases initiate a cascade of events of ‘negative signaling’ thereby decreasing the amplitude of positive signals and modulating the level of growth factor-induced stimulation.
 Hence, the same receptor simultaneously induces positive and negative signals.